A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Existence of Optimal Policies through the Dynamic Programming Formulation

-By this theorem, it follows that $\hat{\gamma}^N$ can be measurably selected given $\pi_N$.
+By this result, it follows that $\hat{\gamma}^N$ can be measurably selected given $\pi_N$.
 Thus, an optimal policy exists for this time stage.
-Furthermore, $J_{N}(\pi_{N})$ is not only lower semi-analytic, but is actually Borel measurable.
+Furthermore, $J_{N}(\pi_{N})$ is not only lower semi-analytic, but is actually Borel measurable (\sy{this also follows by realizing that the final stage decision needs to be an optimal estimator given the specifics of the problem}).

 However, $J_{N}(\pi_{N})$ is not in general continuous and it is this condition which fails for the counterexample.

 A sufficient condition for continuity is the following upper semi-continuity condition for the set-valued map $\Gamma^N(\pi_{N})$, mapping $\pi_N$ to the set $\Gamma^N(\pi_{N})$.
 For some related results see \cite[Appendix D, Proposition D.5]{HernandezLermaMCP}).